 Transportation is an ever-growing sector of the global economy that is vital for all industries, and it has enormous potential.
 The main technology trend nowadays is the automation of logistics and shipping activities.
 Any transport company can simplify its freight operations, save time, reduce costs and improve customer services with the help of numerous technologies incorporated in logistics management solutions.
 The most universal solution is, perhaps, a transportation management system (TMS).

 The current IT landscape of most companies can be described by the word “hybrid,” meaning that business processes are managed by the aggregation of local, mobile and cloud applications.
 Diverse integration tools should make all of them work as a coherent system, providing interoperability, flexibility and seamless data sharing between numerous components.
 But using many tools is complicated.
 The most appropriate option now is a hybrid integration platform for enterprises.
 What is a hybrid integration platform?
 We will explain.

-The insurance industry is associated with a high work pace and a large number of daily applications.
+The insurance industry is associated with a fast work pace and a large number of daily applications.
 For insurance specialists, there is a limit on how much work they can handle quickly and effectively, so insurance companies risk losing clients.
 The best solution is to build an insurance agency software and automate most of the routine processes.